-All written assignments should be presented using the conventions of Standard Written English.
+All written assignments including discussions should be presented using the conventions of Standard Written English.
 (This means no "texting" abbreviations or shortcuts!)
-This includes discussions.
+You are expected to use correct spelling, grammar, punctuation, contractions and capitalization.

 Writing Tips for all written work in the course: